Code-Institute-Submissions/Milestone-61/README.md

 * Navigation Menu fixed at top on all devices to provide users with quick and easy access to the other pages of the site.
 * A Contact fom can be completed on the contact.html page and used in order to contact the gym with any queries.
 * Carousel gallery on home page to illustrate members working out and participating in group classes.
+* Embedded YouTube video - A group workout video can be turned on/off by the user.
+It is not set to automatically run.

 ## Features Left to Implement
 * Customer reviews.